jaza-syed/jaza-syed/README.md

 ### Hi there 👋

+I'm a Software Engineer and ML researcher interested in applications for creative industries, especially audio.
+I'm also an occasional musician and live-coder, especially using TidalCycle.
+Some audio signal processing code I worked on at a previous role has been open-sourced here: https://github.com/emotechlab/emo-audio

 <!--
 **jaza-syed/jaza-syed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.